-We recommend two semesters of organic chemistry, but we accept one semester of organic chemistry, with lab, and one semester of other advanced biology or chemistry coursework.
+We recommend two semesters of organic chemistry, with lab, but we accept one semester of organic chemistry, with lab, and one semester of other advanced biology or chemistry coursework.
 Examples include biochemistry, physical chemistry, analytic chemistry, and molecular genetics.

 WCMC requires two semesters of writing-intensive courses: one in the humanities or social sciences (e.g., history, philosophy, anthropology), and one focusing on English-language literature.

 In some instances, actual laboratory work experience may be substituted for laboratory courses.

 Integrated science courses, that include biology, chemistry, physics and mathematical aspects of life sciences, may be substituted for coursework in the three basic science areas on a credit-hour-by-credit-hour basis.
 These courses should be rigorous, and competency in basic science content must be corroborated by achievement in other areas, such as advanced science courses, research and/or MCAT scores.

 WCMC strongly encourages applicants to study a broad range of disciplines, including the humanities and social sciences, beyond the minimal requirements for admission.
 Of particular value in the modern practice of medicine are statistics, ethics, psychology, anthropology, sociology and management skills.

 WCMC strongly encourages applicants to undertake study at an advanced, in-depth level in at least one discipline beyond the minimal requirements for admission and the course requirements for their major.